 I would like your ideas on Calvinism and Arminianism.
-I had someone ask me which I was, and I had never heard of Arminianism, so had to do a little research.
-I am not sure that I want to be labeled as either.
+I had someone ask me which I was, and I had never heard of Arminianism, so had to do a little research..I have heard of Calvinism but did not really get into it..I am not sure that I want to be labeled as either.
 I prefer to just be Christian.

 I am reading through your book “7 Things You Have to Know to Understand End Times Prophecy” and am finding it very rewarding.
 My question today concerns Calvinism, and why so many are embracing this teaching.
 It seems to me that if a person holds to the five points of Calvinism then you cannot have any assurance of your salvation.
 I wonder if they see something I don’t and would appreciate any comments you might have.